Center for Justice & Safety Finance

 Fine & Fee Initiative

-With a $1.2 million grant from the Laura and John Arnold Foundation, the PFM Center for Justice & Safety Finance (CJSF) is offering technical assistance at no cost* to up to five county-level governments that seek to reduce their reliance on fines and fees from the criminal justice system as a source of revenue.
+With a $1.2 million grant from Arnold Ventures, the PFM Center for Justice & Safety Finance (CJSF) is currently providing technical assistance at no cost* to three major U.S. counties (Dallas, Nashville-Davidson, and Ramsey, MN) to reduce their reliance on fines and fees from the criminal justice system as a source of revenue.

 A number of local governments have been working to reform the fine and fee structure within their criminal justice system, in part because research has demonstrated that relying on this type of fine and fee revenue may often be counterproductive – creating additional cost that can sometimes equal or exceed revenue – and unnecessarily burdening lower income criminal defendants with no significant public safety benefit.

 The biggest hurdle for most county-level jurisdictions is developing a plan to identify ways to close budget gaps that would result from the loss of revenue.
-CJSF will work with selected jurisdictions to assess the financial impact of their current use of fines and fees and develop a plan that will phase out their use, including identifying alternative revenue sources and opportunities to reduce expenses.
+With that in mind, CJSF is working with leadership in Dallas, Nashville-Davidson, and Ramsey Counties to assess the financial impact of their current use of fines and fees and develop a plan that will phase out their use, including identifying alternative revenue sources and opportunities to reduce expenses.

 *Subject to certain terms and conditions, including selection to participate in the initiative.